Best salon spa funding

 What is the best funding for a salon or spa?

 It depends on the need: working capital or an MCA for slow seasons, equipment financing for chairs and lasers, a term loan or SBA for a build-out or second location.
-A broker matches the right one across 50+ salon-friendly lenders.
+A broker matches the right one across the right funders.
 See our salon & spa guide.

 Can I finance med-spa equipment like lasers?

-Yes — specialty equipment lenders finance lasers, body-contouring devices, and other med-spa gear, often with 0-10% down.
-A generic lender may demand 30% or decline; a broker reaches the specialists.
+Yes — specialty equipment funders finance lasers, body-contouring devices, and other med-spa gear, often with 0-10% down.
+A generic funder may demand 30% or decline; a broker reaches the specialists.

 Can I get salon funding with bad credit?